 Plus, employers must provide refresher training for all boom lift operators.

 If you need help with OSHA compliance, boom lift operator certification, boom license training and other issues, contact CMO today.

 We make it a breeze to stay compliant with OSHA regulations and avoid penalties.
 You only need to purchase boom lift certification training one time for all of your operators.
 And along with our initial aerial lift training, you get free boom license renewals for life!
-With so many benefits for employers and employees, CMO is the smart choice for getting your aerial boom lift certification or boom lift license.
+With so many benefits for employers and employees, CMO is the smart choice for getting your boom and scissor lift certification and boom lift license.
 If you have any questions about our boom lift certification programs, give CMO a call today at (602) 277-0615.